Razen04/Password_Generator/README.md

 - User-friendly and intuitive interface.
 - Toggle between dark and light mode.

+---

 ## Technologies Used

 - HTML5
 - CSS3
 - JavaScript

+---

+## Attribution and License

+This project was created by [badbyeworld](https://github.com/Razen04) and is licensed under the MIT License.
+If you use or modify this project, kindly provide proper attribution to the original repository.

+### MIT License
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+---

 ## Contributing